akai-keisanki/akai-keisanki/README.md

 赤い計算機 (Akai Keisanki) means "red calculator" in japanese and was chosen entropically by the end of 2023.

 Akai Keisanki (aka.
-'Iago Alves Dias'/'Zìff') is a young brazilian programmer focused on low-level tasks, experimenting and mathematics.
+'Iago Alves Dias'/'Zìff') is a second year high school student, self-taught in foreign languages and mathematics and a programmer focused on low-level tasks, experimenting and mathematical applications.

+He has an aptitude for exact sciences, such as mathematics and computer science, which gave him experience as a monitor and medals in knowledge olympiads.

 <h2>About the GitHub page</h2>